Skip to main content

 Keep Friendships That Are Actually Yours

-Your own friendships do something a shared social life can't: they keep you connected to who you were before the relationship, they give you people who know you as an individual rather than as half of a pair, and they give you a space to process your relationship from the outside rather than only from within.
+Your own friendships do something a shared social life cannot.
+They keep you connected to who you were before the relationship, they give you people who know you as an individual rather than as half of a pair, and they give you a space to process your relationship from the outside rather than only from within.
 That outside perspective turns out to matter a lot, especially when things get complicated.

 Have Opinions That Are Actually Yours

 Long-term couples tend to converge.
 You eat the same food, watch the same things, share a social calendar.
 That convergence is natural and often pleasant.
-But it can quietly extend to things that are supposed to be personal: opinions, preferences, beliefs, ways of seeing things.
+But it can quietly extend to things that are supposed to be personal.
+Opinions, preferences, beliefs, ways of seeing things.

-Protect Something That's Just Yours
+Protect Something That Is Just Yours

 It also helps to name these things explicitly rather than keeping them as background habits.
 "I go running on Sunday mornings, and I do it alone" is a clearer commitment than just trying to slip out early before anyone notices.
 The more deliberate you are about keeping something for yourself, the more likely it is to actually survive the years.